ibm-build-lab/terraform-ibm-cloud-pak/cp4mcm/README.md

 The testing code provides an example on how to use the module.

-### Executing the TF Scripts
+## Executing the TF Scripts

-To execute the TF script (containing the modules to create/use ROKS and Cloud Pak):
+Run the following commands to execute the TF script (containing the modules to create/use ROKS and Cloud Pak).
+Execution may take about 30 minutes:

 ```bash
 terraform init